-Based in Bedford, Nova Scotia we are a small team of pet enthusiasts whose goal is to make the best possible food, treat and supplements for ours and other pets.
+Based in Bedford, Nova Scotia we are a small team of pet enthusiasts and nutrition experts whose goal is to make the best possible food, treat and supplements for ours and other pets.
 We don't compromise and are always working to do things better.

 The story of “us” starts with our dog Nük and the miraculous improvements we saw in him after switching to a raw whole foods diet at the age of 13!

 I’ll start at the beginning, Nük was born Dec 1/1999, we acquired him five weeks later.
 He was badly burned over his head and neck from trying to get his head inside a heating register.
 The burns were infected and he was almost in shock, that state of mind when they crawl off to be alone to die.
 We cared and doted on him for weeks in the hopes he would recover and we could attempt to find him a forever home but as with many rescues, we fell in love and couldn’t part with him.
 He was always petite for his breed, an American Staffordshire Terrier that only weighed 50 lbs until the age of 10.
 He started to fill out in his senior years and slowly crept up to 65lbs by age 12, not yet overweight but he had started to show signs of arthritis and we started Deramax for pain control.